What Is Friday

 What Data We Handle

-A complete, transparent breakdown of every category of information Chronos interacts with and where that data goes.
+A complete, transparent breakdown of every category of information Friday interacts with and where it goes, including the handful of items that leave your device when you use an online feature.
+See Torrent Downloads below for the torrent-specific disclosure.

 Microphone audio stream Speech recognition input RAM (transient) Discarded after recognition NEVER